Septic Tank Awareness

 8. Do not put solid items, such as nappies and sanitary items, into the sewage system.

-For more information on this campaign, please contact Emily Winter.
+For more information on managing your septic tank, please contact Emily Winter.

 River Waveney